ci1xgk/Fellowship_Webpage/Merewether1-3.md

 - Line i: Valuei Timei

-Where `Valuei` is the value of the relevant quantity for the given boundary type.
-MKS - THIS IS CONFUSING?
-"TYPE"?

-**Notes:**
-- For all `HVAR` boundaries `Valuei` is a water surface elevation in metres.
-However, the units of `Valuei` for `QVAR` boundaries depend on whether the given boundary identifier is specified in the `.bci` file.

-- For a `QVAR` boundary specified in the `.bci` file `Valuei` is given as unit-width discharge with units of square meter per second.
+**Notes** `Valuei` is the value of the relevant quantity for the given boundary type.
+For all `HVAR` boundaries `Valuei` is a water surface elevation in metres. ???
+However, the units of `Valuei` for `QVAR` boundaries depend on whether the given boundary identifier is specified in the `.bci` file. ??
+MKS: WHY TAKING ABOUT QVAR HERE AND LATER?
+For a `QVAR` boundary specified in the `.bci` file, `Valuei` is given as unit-width discharge with units of square meter per second.

 [back](/Merewether1.md)